elsewhencode/project-guidelines/README.md

 * `/users` a collection of users  (plural nouns)
 * `/users/id` a resource with information about a specific user
 * A resource always should be plural in the url.
 Keeping verbs out of your resource URLs.
 * Use verb for non-resources.
-In this case, your API doesn’t return any resources.
+In this case, your API doesn't return any resources.
 Instead, you execute an operation and return the result to the client.
 Hence, you should use verbs instead of nouns in your URL to distinguish clearly the non-resource responses from the resource-related responses.

 GET 	`/translate?text=Hallo`